isomerpages/mccy-cpro/_resources/updates-on-covid-19-for-religious-activities.md

 title: Updates on Covid-19 for Religious Activities
 permalink: /resources/Advisories/
 ---
+### COVID-19: From 13 February 2023, the DORSCON level has been lowered to DORSCON Green.
+* For more detailed information, please refer to MOH's Press Release [here](https://www.moh.gov.sg/news-highlights/details/singapore-to-exit-acute-phase-of-pandemic).

 ### COVID-19 Vaccination Our Primary Defence in Living with COVID-19 issued on 10 October 2022

 * Click [here](/files/VaccinationOurPrimaryDefenceinLivingWithCovid1910Oct2022.pdf) for PDF.